Survey Control Finder (Online Application)

 Survey Control Finder also provides export functions such as KML, Shapefile, CSV, and GeoJSON file formats.

-GLO Field notebooks
+GLO Field Notebooks

 The notebook pages have been available as microfilm from the SHS and copies of these are known to exist in some county surveyor’ offices.
 A recent project involving BCPL has resulted in the digital scanning of all of the notebook pages.

-GLO Plat maps
+GLO Plat Maps

 Shortly after the field surveys were completed in an area, the notebook contents were used by GLO staff in Chicago to draft plat maps showing the layout of the PLSS in context of noted geographical features such as rivers, lakes, trails, and settlements.
 These maps have been scanned by the BCPL and made available.

 During the 1930’s, the Civilian Conservation Corps (CCC) did some field work in support of finding and/or marking of PLSS corners.
 These projects were primarily in northern forested areas, and the first place to search for records of this work is at the county courthouse.
-The State Archivist at the Wisconsin State Historical Society is a seconary source and can assist with searches of the National Archives.
+The State Archivist at the Wisconsin State Historical Society is a secondary source and can assist with searches of the National Archives.